 The locomotive's internal gearing was greased at the factory and should not need additional grease until after 50 hours of operation or one year, whichever comes first.
-To access the gear box and axles, do the following:

-- 1. Turn the engine upside down. - 2.
-Remove the Phillips screw (marked "GREASE").
+1. Turn the engine upside down.

+2. Remove the boiler by removing the body mounting screws shown in Fig. 9

+3. Remove the Phillips screws (marked "GREASE" (Fig. 9)) and the gearbox cover screws.

-3. Use a grease tube dispenser to put a small amount (approx. 1-2 ml.) of lithium-based grease into the gearbox.
+4. Use a grease tube dispenser to put a small amount (approx. 1-2 ml.) of lithium-based grease into the gearbox and axles.